The NIH Almanac

 The Office of the Director (OD) leads the Institute by setting research and programmatic priorities.
 In order to help coordinate key OD functions, a position of Director of Program Integration at NIDA was created in 2008.
 This position is designed to facilitate collaboration across NIDA’s Divisions, Offices, and Centers as well as across the NIH with an emphasis on program development.
 In addition, cross-cutting initiatives are coordinated through special offices within the Office of the Director.

-The Special Populations Office has two goals: (1) to address the research training and career development needs of underrepresented minorities and others (women, individuals with disabilities, etc.) in drug abuse research and (2) to ensure that minority issues in drug abuse research are adequately represented in the work supported by NIDA.
+- The Office of Diversity and Health Disparities has two goals: (1) to address the research training and career development needs of underrepresented minorities and others (women, individuals with disabilities, etc.) in drug abuse research and (2) to ensure that minority issues in drug abuse research are adequately represented in the work supported by NIDA.

 Division of Epidemiology, Services, and Prevention Research